Matheusutino/CaptchaRecognition/README.md

 # Captcha Recognition using deep learning

 This project was developed as the second project for the Computer Vision course in the Master's in Electrical and Computer Engineering (MEEC) program at the Faculty of Engineering of the University of Porto (FEUP).
-The objective is the recognition of captchas from an image using deep learning, specifically CNN, without using pre-trained or ready-made networks in pytorch.
+The objective is the recognition of captchas from an image using deep learning, specifically CNN in pytorch, without using pre-trained or ready-made networks.

 ## What is captcha?